-You must complete a written application to move to the next phase.
-The Judge, with input from the Team, will determine when you are ready for the application.
-Your application is an important part of your program.
-Answer all the questions completely and as detailed as possible.
-The time and attention you give your application will show your commitment to your sobriety and the program and help the Team decide on your readiness to move phases.
-You may be asked to update or redo your application if the Team feels it is not complete.
+You must complete a written checklist and application to move to the next phase.
+The Judge, with input from the team, will determine when you are ready for the application.
+Your application is an important part of your program and should be completed with thought and detail.

-Your application must be turned in to Court Services by TUESDAY AT 5pm so it can be shared with the Team and discussed on Thursday.
-The DUI Court Judge will make the final decision about your phase advancement.
+Your application must be turned into Court Services by Tuesday AT 5PM so it can be shared with the team and discussed on Wednesday.
+The Treatment Court Judge will make the final decision about your phase advancement.

-In all Phases of DUI Court, you are expected to:
+In all Phases of Treatment Court, you are expected to:

-- □ Follow program rules and treatment recommendations - □ Do random drug/alcohol tests as directed - □ Show up for all probation appointments - $\Box$ Show up, be honest, and try in treatment - □ Attend 2 recovery support meetings (AA/NA/CR/SMART Recovery/etc.) weekly - □ Change your people, places, and things
+- □ Follow program rules and treatment recommendations - $\hfill\square$ Do random drug/alcohol tests as directed - $\hfill\square$ Show up for all probation appointments - $\hfill\square$ Show up, be honest, and try in treatment - Attend 2 recovery support meetings (AA/NA/CR/SMART Recovery/etc.) weekly - $\hfill\square$ Change your people, places, and things

-- □ Identify and use positive sober supporters - □ Use and update your daily planner - $\Box$ Live in a safe and sober place that supports your recovery - □ Keep busy, eventually with full-time work, school, or a combination of the two - $\Box$ Be responsible about money, which will include making and following a budget
+- □ Identify and use positive sober supporters - \Box Use and update your daily planner - □ Live in a safe and sober place that supports your recovery - □ Keep busy, eventually by working full-time, attending school, or a combination of the two - □ Be responsible about money, which will include making and following a budget

-Each phase of DUI Court will ask you to complete activities that will support your recovery efforts.
+Each phase of Treatment Court will ask you to complete activities that will support your recovery efforts.
 While some are required for everyone, some may be special to your experience.